trioscoet26/SmartWaste/README.md

 - **Problem**: Needed a fair system to reward genuine participation without abuse.
 - **Solution**: Implemented GreenCoins with checks to prevent spamming and encourage real, useful reports.

-- Any pivots, brainstorms, or breakthroughs during hacking
--  To be written here
 ---

 ## 🛠️ Tech Stack